 Indian Boundary Park Bird Sanctuary - 2010

-The interior design motifs acknowledge the native Americans who lived here before being driven to the west.
+The interior design motifs acknowledge the Indians who lived here before being driven to the west.
 The motifs include an Indian Chief keystone carved in relief over the entryway, chandeliers in the Banquet Room/Auditorium feature parchment as drums with bows and arrows, and Indian Head carvings on the walls.

 The centerpiece of the Fieldhouse is the multi-use Auditorium with the original 1929 lighting fixtures and sprung, maple dance floor.